 “After a good train ride for one day, I ended up at Camp Ritchie, which was labeled with the abbreviation MITC, which we quickly nicknamed from its legitimate interpretation - Military Intelligence Training Camp.
 We changed it to Military Institution of Total Confusion,” Stern told SPYSCAPE’s True Spies podcast.

-Now just shy of his 100th birthday, Stern recalled the military communications center in Cascade, Maryland spread across 630 acres with a lake and a gentle hill leading up to the mess hall.
+Stern recalled the military communications center in Cascade, Maryland spread across 630 acres with a lake and a gentle hill leading up to the mess hall.

 His team - known as the ‘Ritchie Boys’ - were mainly young, Jewish immigrants from Germany and Austria who became a decisive weapon for the Allies.
 They uncovered more than 60 percent of the combat intelligence on the Western Front by interrogating prisoners and translating primary sources of intelligence about German troops, weapons, equipment, and strategic plans.
 Some scholars believe the Ritchie Boys helped end WWII two years early.

 Stern underwent intensive training as an interrogator.
 His job was to elicit information from Nazi prisoners of war in their mother tongue, picking up on details that a foreign speaker, however skilled, might miss.

 "As a realistic background, they also built a German village there to acquaint us with what we were going to face,” Stern said.

 Within weeks, the Ritchie Boys shipped out to Bristol, England.
 The British had their German translators map out the bivouac areas.
 Planning for D-Day was well underway.
 Codenamed Operation Overlord, the battle began on June 6, 1944, when more than 150,000 American, British, and Canadian forces landed on five beaches along the coast in France.

 Before Stern knew it, his team was hurtling toward German machine guns through the dark water of the English Channel.